 Feat : Charge of the Horse Lords

-- Dash - Cheap control range spell.
-Warrior models in the spellcaster's control range gain a small SPD bonus and Parry.
+- Dash - COST 1, Range SELF.
+Warrior models in the spellcaster's CTRL gain +1 SPD and Parry for one turn.

 - Flashing Blade - Cost 1, range SELF spell.
 The spellcaster immediately makes one basic attack with one of its melee weapons against each enemy model in its LOS that is in the weapon's melee range.
 These attacks are simultaneous.